Adrian-isp/Low-Level-Concepts/README.md

-# Learning Systems Programming Languages
+# Learning C and C++
-## Notes of concepts in **C and C++** as I learn how to program

-I made this repository in January 2025.
-Initially I just wanted to store some C++ programming ideas, but eventually I embarked on a journey to dimistify how my computer worked.
+I made this repository in January 2025 to store some C++ programming ideas, but eventually I started a journey to deepen my understanding of how computers and software work.

-I started taking notes while learning the **C** language, already knowing some basic programming in **C++** *(that is i/o, arrays, conditionals, loops and functions)*
+I started taking notes while learning the **C** language, already knowing the basics of **C++** *(that is: i/o, arrays, conditionals, loops and functions)*

 I find it useful to have a remote respository of concepts that I can reference and also track my progress.

-created on the 4th of February 2025, first log on the 16th of February
+*created on the 4th of February 2025, first log on the 16th of February*

 ## Updates

 #### 4th of March:
-- Manual memory allocation in C++
+- Manual memory allocation in C++ (new/delete)
-- Classes in C++
+- basics of classes in C++

 #### 1st of March:

-- I finally managed to use cmake to link two cpp files using headers!!!
+- Managed to use cmake to link two cpp files using headers!
 - Recently been focusing on small ASCII graphics projects

 #### 18th of February: